DataToKnowledge/reactive-wtl/Readme.md

 ```

+### Check all services are running

+- influxdb
+- kafka
+- dbpedia
+- elastic
+- jupyter

 ### Index Initialization
 To init the index

+1. run the docker `docker run -it --rm data2knowledge/reactive-wtl:1.1`
 2. log to jupyter notebook and add query terms

 ### Start services